ccnmtl/compiled3/content/articles/compiled-redesign.md

 authors: ["mustapha"]
 tags: ["accessibility","inclusive design"]
-lede: "I restructured and redesigned the CTL DevTeam’s website CompilED to meet the web accessibility standards, and to improve its overall user experience inclusively on all devices."
+lede: "I restructured and redesigned the CTL DevTeam’s website CompilED to meet web accessibility standards, and to improve its overall user experience on all devices."
 shortlede: "This site’s latest iteration has improved design and WCAG 2.0 compliance."
 poster: "poster-compiled-v3.jpg"